-Adoption is the legal process of establishing a legal parent-child relationship when the adopting parent is not the child’s biological or birth parent.
+As adoption lawyers, we define the legal process of establishing a legal parent-child relationship when the adopting parent is not the child’s biological or birth parent.
 This means that once the adoption process is complete, then the adoptive parent will have the legal rights and responsibility to take care of the child.
 The parent-child relation established will be permanent and it will be just the same as that of the birth family.
 Stepparent adoption is a form of relation adoption in which the child is adopted by someone who is related to the child by blood or marriage.
-In most cases, stepparent adoption is easier to complete when compared to other types of adoption because some of the processes may be waived.
+In most cases, stepparent adoption is easier to complete when compared to other types of adoption because some of the processes may be waived, according to our adoption lawyers.

 Is it possible to adopt your stepchild?